valck/BracketLESS/README.md

 ####Manual parsing####
-You can also use the 'Save as LESS' option on the file menu or the keyboard shortcut 'CTRL + Shift + S' to parse and save the current file as LESS.
+You can also use the 'Save as LESS' option on the file menu or the keyboard shortcut 'CTRL + Shift + A' to parse and save the current file as LESS.
 This will still work even with auto-parsing disabled.

 ##Where do the file get outputted?##